polterguy/polterguy.github.io/documentation/faq/index.md

 When you have watched the above videos, you can find the reference documentation for each project and slot in the navbar section of the primary documentation for Magic.

+## What is a cloudlet?

+A cloudlet is a Kubernets POD deployed into our Kubernetes cluster, with Aista Magic Cloud preconfigured and installed.
+We have automated the entire process of creating such cloudlets, as a part of our hosting service, giving you your own private Magic installation.
+We refer to such Magic installations as _"cloudlets"_.
+A cloudlet comes in different sizes, with differences here implying how much storage, how much CPU, and how much memory the cloudlet has - In addition to that a cloudlet can be delivered with a fully managed database, either MySQL or PostgreSQL to replace the SQLite database we give you with a _"managed database"_.